The GREENER Geospatial Data Science Platform

 Transparent Data Quality, Every Delivery

-Every linked dataset is delivered with a complete data dictionary, match rate table, and QA flag columns.
+Every dataset delivery includes a complete data dictionary documenting variable definitions, units, and sources.
+Cohort linkage requests also include a match rate report and QA flag columns.
 Temporal gaps, geographic mismatches, and missing values are documented before data leaves the platform — so your methods section reflects the actual state of the data.

 DATA QUALITY REPORT Geocoding Match Rate Address → Census Tract assignment 99.4% Data Dictionary Variable names, units, sources Included Temporal Coverage Verified per variable per year Validated QA Flags Temporal gaps documented before delivery 2 flagged